No Longer Showing.

-To celebrate the 40th anniversary of Composers Inside Electronics at The Kitchen, these three evenings include early works first performed here in 1977-78 along with newer works composed by Paul DeMarinis, John Driscoll, Phil Edelstein, Tom Hamilton, Ralph Jones, Michael Johnsen, Ron Kuivila, Cecilia López, Paula Matthusen, Matt Rogalsky, and Margaret Schedel, representing a wide variety of works and instruments from self-built analog instruments to the most recent digital technologies.
+To celebrate the 40th anniversary of Composers Inside Electronics at The Kitchen, these three evenings include early works first performed here in 1977-78 along with newer works composed by Paul DeMarinis, John Driscoll, Phil Edelstein, Tom Hamilton, Ralph Jones, Michael Johnsen, Ron Kuivila, Cecilia López, Paula Matthusen, and Margaret Anne Schedel, representing a wide variety of works and instruments from self-built analog instruments to the most recent digital technologies.

 March 29–31, 8pm

 To learn more about the benefits of becoming a member, please click here.

 Star Networks at the Singing Point - Ralph Jones **

 The Old Language Continues Its Dialogues In Ordinary Dust - Paula Matthusen